OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 Grading, in cases where it is relevant, is based on the work done during the course.
 There is no exam or end-of course project.

+## Sessions

+In the first few sessions you'll get assignments to work on the open-source projects of your mentor.
+That way you will get fast feedback to your work.
+After that we'll start to contribute to other open source projects as well.

+### Session 1

+* Why contributo to Open Source
+* Why use version control
+* Sending a Pull-request to the repo of the course using only the GUI of GitHub
+* Collecting data and sending pull-requests with raw data to a data collection project of Gabor

+### Session 2

+* Git on the command line, push
+* Markdown
+* Creating static web site on GitHub pages

 ## Other